 Someone in a relationship deliberately causes a pregnancy without their partner's consent, usually by lying about or sabotaging birth control, in order to bind their partner to them.
-The character's motivations run the gamut from understandable to reprehensible.
-Sometimes they're just clingy and/or desperate to get hitchedor have a child; other times they feel the relationship is on the rocks and believe that babies make everything better.
-In accordance with the law of inverse fertility, attempting this even once will invariably result in pregnancy, with all attendant drama.
+The character's motivations run the gamut from understandable to reprehensible: sometimes they're just clingy and/or desperate to get hitched or have a child; other times they feel the relationship is on the rocks and believe that babies make everything better; still other times they feel the pregnancy will establish a claim on the other person (or their resources, such as pursuing an inheritance or child support payments) or make it harder for him/her to leave.
+In accordance with the Law of Inverse Fertility, attempting this even once will invariably result in pregnancy, with all attendant drama.

-> A variation involves a woman faking a pregnancy with the intention of faking a convenient miscarriage after the wedding, or actually being pregnant but lying about who the father is.
+A variation involves a woman faking a pregnancy with the intention of faking a convenient miscarriage after the wedding, or actually being pregnant but lying about who the father is.
 Can lead to a shotgun wedding, or a very special episode about abortion or adoption, but more often drama or hilarity ensues, depending on what sort of show we're dealing with.

 While it's usually made clear that this is a cheap, sneaky thing to do, rarely is it pointed out that it's actually a form of spousal and/or child abuse.